Dog Man Series by Dav Pilkey

 Literary puns and potty jokes

-Since it was supposedly conceived by a pair of imaginative 4th-graders when they were in 1st grade, the Dog Man series are for a slightly younger age group than Captain Underpants.
+Since it was supposedly conceived by a pair of imaginative 4th-graders when they were in 1st grade, the Dog Man books are for a slightly younger age group than Captain Underpants.
 The artistic quality is about what you’d expect from a pair of imaginative 4th-graders.
 Pilky has a lot of fun with subtitles, as in A Tale of Two Kitties, Lord of the Fleas, Fetch-22, and the latest, Mothering Heights.

 Readers who don’t get the literary references can expect plenty of bathroom humor and behavior of which grownups don’t approve.
 In the original volume Mrs. Congreve, George and Harold’s teacher, feels compelled send a letter home to the boys’ parents about their inappropriate comic.
 I haven’t read every book in the series, but Mothering Heights features song parodies about diarrhea, which is probably typical.
 Parents be warned about what they might hear their 7-year-old belting out in the shower.
 (Mothering Heights also features a paraphrase from John 8:7, referenced in the end notes.
 Go figure.)